Gosforth RFC: History

 As the new amateur club they played at Bullocksteads Sports Ground from 1996–2007 and played at Druid Park until 2014.
 Gosforth returned to Bullocksteads Sports Ground for one season, while plans were put in place to move back to Gosforth, for the first time since the sale of the North Road Ground in 1990.
 The BiG (Back in Gosforth) campaign was finally achieved in July 2015, when the flag was raised at the new clubhouse on Broadway West.

 Notable players

-Gosforth supplied innumerable players to all counties over the years, to the North of England sides and to the full international and British Lions teams.
+Gosforth supplied players to all counties over the years, to the North of England sides and to the full international and British Lions teams.